netantho/d3_points_visualization/README.md

 D3 points visualization
 =======================

-Visualize points in 2D with [D3.js](http://d3js.org/) with a zoom and dataset selection
+Visualize your points (and clusters) in 2D with [D3.js](http://d3js.org/) with a zoom and dataset selection

 Usage
 -----